DrAnchello/DrAnchello/README.md

 # 💫 About Me:
-I'm currently working on schedule management apps
+I'm currently working on general automated systems as well as business apps on the side

 ## 🌐 Socials: